EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 2026-06-09 10:09:10
 ```

 When you ran the app, you requested that a **Greetings file destination** of '/safe_data/PROJECT/' be used.
-As mentioned earlier, `/safe_data` is not available on Open OnDemand host so to view this file you will need to:
+As mentioned earlier, `/safe_data` is not available on the Open OnDemand VM so to view this file you will need to:

 1. Select **Clusters** menu, back-end **Shell Access** option, to log into the back-end.
 1. View the greetings file: